sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 08-01-2022

+- https://www.morling.dev/blog/kafka-where-art-thou/ How do you deal in #Kafka producers with brokers not being available?

 # 04-01-2022

 - https://www.chrisbehan.ca/posts/atomic-habits The Thinner Book: Atomic Habits by James Clear